EDGE: Educating and Developing Workers for the Green Economy

 With increasing pressure on fossil fuels and the ability to use algae to create a wide range of photosynthetic-based bio-products, the algae biotechnology sector is set to grow at an impressive pace.
 Already, direct employment in the algae biotechnology industry in the San Diego region has nearly doubled since 2009.
 The EDGE Initiative was developed with funding from the California Department of Labor to develop and provide training programs to anticipate the growth of the biofuels and industrial biotechnology sectors.

-Based on the Biofuels Science Technician Certificate offered through the CA Department of Labor funded Educating and Developing workers for the Green Economy (EDGE) grant, Cal-CAB and UCSD Extension had developed two specialized certificates in Biofuels: the Biofuels Science Certificate and the Biofuels Processes Certificate.
+Based on the Biofuels Science Technician Certificate offered through the CA Department of Labor funded Educating and Developing workers for the Green Economy (EDGE) grant, Cal-CAB and UCSD Extension had developed two specialized certificates in Biofuels: the Biofuels Science Certificate and the Biofuels Processes Specialized Certificate (a full program schedule can be viewed here).
 However, in recent years, there has been a considerable shift away from the perception of biofuel production as the largest economic opportunity for algae biotechnology, largely due to significant fluctuations in price of energy commodities.
 The algae industry is rapidly adjusting to these market realities and while interest and funding in biofuels produced using algae biotechnologies continues, it is at a lower level, with interest in the production of higher-value algae-based products taking off.

 Recognizing these necessary changes for the algae industry, Cal-CAB has subjected the EDGE program to a review process with its instructors and industrial advisory committee.
 As a result, Cal-CAB is renaming and redeveloping its Biofuels Science Certificate as the Algae Biotechnology Science Certificate for 2016.
 Courses will be redeveloped to concentrate on algae as a feedstock for a wide range of bioproducts in addition to biofuels.
 New courses, including a 3-day Introduction to Algae Biotechnology intensive course, will be launched starting in March 2016.

 The Algae Biotechnology Science Certificate is hybrid program with lecture courses completed online, followed by intensive laboratory courses completed at the UCSD campus over 4 weeks during summer.
 It is aimed at training professionals for field and laboratory roles in the algae biotechnology and biomass production industry, including analytical chemistry, microbiological/crop management, and biological/biofuels lab techniques.
 It provides students hands-on technical knowledge and experience in laboratory techniques used in biomanufacturing processes, analysis and quality controls.
 The certificate consists of three core courses and two tracks of study: 1) Molecular Biology; and 2) Analytical Chemist.
 The Molecular Biology track focuses on molecular biological techniques with an emphasis on molecular engineering for the improvement of algae for biofuel/bioproduct production, and will also cover aquatic microbiology including; growth, physiology, and identification and crop protection of both eukaryotic and prokaryotic algal production species, and examines the basic pathogenic microorganisms of algal production.
+The courses offered for this track are Genetics and Physiology of Photosynthetic Microorganisms and Photosynthetic Microorganisms Molecular Biology Laboratory.
 The Analytical Chemistry track focuses on chemical analysis of biomolecules, including proteins and small molecules like fatty acids and isoprenoids, downstream processing of precursors into final products, specifications and methods required to maintain quality in manufacturing, and hands-on experience in the analytical methods used to characterize bioproducts.
+The courses offered for this track are Chemistry and Biochemistry of Renewable Fuels and Chemicals and Analytical Chemistry Laboratory.
+A full program schedule can be viewed here.

 For students not living in San Diego, a limited amount of discounted on-campus housing with dining plans are available for the summer lab courses.
 UCSD Extension can also assist foreign students with visa issues and discounted on-campus housing for the summer lab courses.